What connects Tsarska Bistritsa and the Mount Musala Peak?

 3. Bus from Samokov:

-A bus leaves to Borovets every hour from Samokov.
+A bus leaves Samokov for Borovets every hour.
 The city is just 35 minutes away from the resort.
 The bus ticket costs 2 Euros.

 Staying at Borovets

-The Borovets resort is full of cozy alpine hotels with a variety of services offered by each one.
-You can check the resort’s official website to determine which hotel better suits your budget and needs.
+The Borovets resort is full of cosy alpine hotels with various services offered by each one.
+You can check the resort’s official website to determine which hotel suits your budget and needs better.
 Here are some of these hotels for you to check out.

 1. Moura Boutique Hotel by Asteri Hotels:

-This cozy hotel in the middle of Borovets and right by the cabin lift.
-The hotel offers a variety of great services and even has their own outdoor swimming pool except that it’s closed during the winter season.
+This cosy hotel is in Borovets, right by the cabin lift.
+It offers various excellent services and even has its outdoor swimming pool, but it’s closed during winter.
 A double or twin bedroom is 56 Euros a night.

 2. Breza Hotel:

-Located between two ski slopes for children and just a two-minute walk away from the Gondola Lift.
-With a featured kids’ room, it is suitable if you’re traveling with kids as well.
+It is located between two children’s ski slopes and is just a two-minute walk from the Gondola Lift.
+With a featured kids’ room, it is suitable for families travelling with kids.
 Services such as sauna and hammam are also available.
 For a room with two single beds and a night’s stay, you’ll only pay 51 Euros.

 3. Borovets Apartments, Iglika 2: